imjihuan/fuego/docs/rst_src/Adding_a_new_test.rst

 submitted for inclusion into fuego-core.

-Right now, the method of doing this is to create a commit and send that commit to the fuego mailing list, for review, and hopefully acceptance and integration by the fuego maintainers.
+Right now, the method of doing this is to create a commit and send that commit to the Fuego mailing list, for review, and hopefully acceptance and integration by the fuego maintainers.

 In the future, a server will be provided where test developers can